Ancient Greek clubs: Political clubs

-Religious
+Religious clubs

 Ancient Greek religious clubs focused on the worship of a particular deity and had several names including thiasoi, eranoi and orgeones,.
 The thiasoi and orgeones clubs were often connected with deities foreign to the area and whose rites were of an orgiastic nature.
 These were deities that were not formally recognised and guaranteed by the state which meant no state provision was made for their worship.

 Private individuals or groups had to provide priests, temples, sacrifices for non-state deities and this was the purpose of many of the religious clubs.
 The state, as the law of Solon shows, had no problem with the introduction of worship of foreign deities provided, it did not infringe the law and was not morally unwholesome.
 These religious clubs had all the rights of legal corporations.

 There were clubs supporting the cults of foreign deities such as Sabazius, Mater Magna (see Great mother of the gods) and Attis, Adonis, Isis, Serapis, Men Tyrannos.
 These were especially prevalent in seaports like the Peiraeus, Rhodes, Smyrna.
 A passage in Demosthenes (de Corona, sect.
 259 foll.) shows that the initiation at an early age in the rites of Sabazius did not gain credit for Aeschines in the eyes of the "best men".
 The members of these religious clubs included women, freedmen, foreigners and slaves but rarely people who held citizenship by birth.
 An inscription found by Sir Charles Thomas Newton at Cnidus contains a mutilated list of members of a thiasos includes apparently only one Cnidian citizen out of twelve, four slaves, and probably seven foreigners.
 This would suggest that it was the foreign population in the cities of Greece that tended to participate in this type of religious club.